sbtlocalization/sbt-infinity/README.en.md

 Here you can find our auxiliary tools for working with Infinity Engine-based games, such as Baldur’s Gate, Baldur’s Gate II, Planescape: Torment, and others.

-Read about texture localization in Planescape: Torment in our [comprehensive article](https://sbt.localization.com.ua/article/lokalizatsiia-tekstur-u-planescape-torment) (in Ukrainian).
+Read about texture localization in Planescape: Torment in our [comprehensive article](https://sbt.localization.com.ua/en/article/texture-localization-in-planescape-torment/).

 ## Building the Project